 Fergus Wood, head of the Wood family and Ledard Farm, was hoping to hand his farm over to his children but understood that there might be a need to diversify.
 “Everyone wants to hand their farm over to their family,” Fergus supposes; however, children might not want to take over the farm, “they want to be IT experts or lawyers or accounts, or whatever they want to be.”

-To keep the farm in the family and maintain their heritage, Fergus and his oldest son Gregor partnered up and branched into tourism.
+Fergus and his oldest son Gregor partnered up and branched into tourism to keep the farm in the family and maintain their heritage.
 “It’s all part and parcel of what we’re about, welcoming people onto our farm, and giving them the opportunity to meet a Scottish farming family in their home.”

 The oldest building on the property was built in 1587.
-Right behind this building, the friendly Scotsman is proud to show off a hydroelectric turbine taking water down from the mountain that rises above the farm.
+Behind this building, the friendly Scotsman is proud to show off a hydroelectric turbine taking water down from the mountain that rises above the farm.
 Ledard also utilizes 109 solar panels.

 “We’re an ancient farm with old buildings, the buildings we use for our visitors are of a vintage of 1604, at the same time the electricity in them is coming from a solar skin, so renewable energy is a big part of our diversification, ” Fergus says.
 Guests dine under these solar-powered lights in the historical MacGregors Barn.

 As for dinner, “It’s very traditional fare, lamb is always the main course – as you would expect from a sheep farm.”
-It kicks off with a lentil broth, a classic farmer's soup according to Fergus, and finishes with the Scottish dessert Cranachan [prounounced: kranəkən].
-Cranachan brings together many ingredients that Scotland is known for whiskey, homemade shortbread, and raspberries layered together with cream.
+It kicks off with a lentil broth, a classic farmer's soup according to Fergus, and finishes with the Scottish dessert Cranachan [pronounced: kranəkən].
+Cranachan combines many ingredients that Scotland is known for whiskey, homemade shortbread, and raspberries layered together with cream.

 Home to the Scottish Sheepdog School, Ledard Farm trains and keeps Border Collies.
 “My number one dog is called Jess,” Fergus says fondly.
 Guests meet Jess and learn about the work she and her fellow sheepdogs perform on the farm.
 “You can’t gather sheep without sheepdogs, it’s physically impossible, so our dogs are very important to us.
 There’s a very strong relationship between man and dog.”